VoidVampire/ETH-deposit-tracker/README.md

 - **Winston**: Logging module for tracking events and errors.
 - **Telegram**: Sends real-time alerts for new deposits.

+## Public Key Recovery

+The **public key recovery** function allows the retrieval of a sender’s public key from a given Ethereum transaction.
+By fetching the transaction details using Alchemy and utilizing the transaction's signature (`r`, `s`, and `v` components), the public key can be recovered through cryptographic methods.
+This process ensures the authenticity and identity of the sender.

+Here’s how it works:
+1. The function fetches the transaction data via `alchemy.core.getTransaction()`.
+2. It then extracts the `r`, `s`, `v`, and `data` fields from the transaction.
+3. The data and signature components are converted to a hash using `keccak256`.
+4. Using the signature and message hash, the public key is recovered via `ecrecover`.
+5. The recovered public key is returned and can be used for verification purposes.

+## Gas Fee Calculation

+The **gas fee calculation** feature calculates the total gas fee incurred during a transaction by fetching transaction details and using the gas price and gas used values.
+The gas fee is important to monitor as it represents the cost paid by the user to execute a transaction on the Ethereum network.

+Here’s the calculation process:
+1. Fetch the transaction details using `alchemy.core.getTransaction()` and the transaction receipt using `alchemy.core.getTransactionReceipt()`.
+2. Extract the `gasPrice` and `gasUsed` values from the transaction and receipt.
+3. Convert these values from hexadecimal to decimal using `BigNumber`.
+4. Multiply the `gasPrice` by the `gasUsed` to get the total fee in Wei.
+5. Convert the total fee from Wei to Ether for readability.
+6. Output the total gas fee in Ether for the user, along with additional details like the timestamp and the recovered public key.

 ## Configuration

 Create a `.env` file for **eth-deposit-tracker-core** with the following variables: